pdurbin/RO-Crate-Example/README.md

 Some key characteristics of this Tale are
 1. The use of an external dataset
 1. The use of manually uploaded files (ie use of the Tale workspace)
-1. Attribution to a single author (entities that deserve credit for code + data)
+1. Attribution to multiple authors (entities that deserve credit for code + data)
 1. A single creator (The person that actually created the Tale)

 Note that the Tale comes with a README, which has been renamed to README copy.md so that it doesn't conflict with this readme (the one you're currently reading).